Activities | Earth

-The variable terrain of Devon, Cornwall and Somerset provide excellent opportunities for hiking, trail running, mountain biking and horse-riding whilst archery and bushcraft offer the chance for something unique, with a lesser requirement for mobility, overall.
+The variable terrain of Devon, Cornwall and Somerset provide excellent opportunities for hiking, mountain biking and horse-riding whilst archery and our bushcraft sessions provide something unique, a little more sedate and less requirement for mobility, overall.

 Mountain Biking and Cycling

 Aside from the obvious physical health benefits of cycling, there is also the emotive benefit of peddling a bike along a forest trail or across open moorland.
 The sense of independence and discovering new places by bike provides a level of accomplishment that should not be under-estimated.
 Studies have shown that there is a clear connection between cycling and cognitive behaviours and the mental health benefits for both children and adults.

 Cycling also provides a great way for families to spend time together in the outdoors and if it proves difficult or is not possible to ride a traditional mountain bike, there are several options available, including trikes and four-wheeled bikes to help with stability (i.e. recumbent cycles), which may alleviate any concerns that you have over mobility and your ability to take part.

 An opportunity for relaxation and quiet, surrounded by nature, engaging the senses and an chance to experience the outdoors even in less favourable weather conditions, provided it is safe to do so.